corona-warn-app/cwa-website/docs/TESTING.md

 # Testing

-This document provides testing information for contributors to this repository [corona-warn-app/cwa-website](../).
-The repository hosts the source for the https://www.coronawarn.app/ production webserver.
+This document provides testing information for contributors to this repository which hosts the source for the https://www.coronawarn.app/ production webserver.

 - [Cypress](https://on.cypress.io/guides/overview/why-cypress.html#In-a-nutshell) is used to run End-To-End tests of the website contents in the `/public` directory after it is built from source.
 - [markdown-link-check](https://github.com/tcort/markdown-link-check) is used to check Markdown documents, such as this one, which are used only on the GitHub repository.